 What is a raffle?

 A raffle is a lottery scheme where ticket purchasers pay for a chance to win a prize.
-Some examples include a 50/50 (percentage draw), home lottery or a travel package.
+Some examples include cash, merchandise, travel, home, or a percentage draw (such as a 50/50).

 Before you start

 A group AGLC has found eligible for raffles with a total ticket value more than $20,000 must follow: